milkmansson/toit-bh1750/README.md

 ## Other Features
 ### MTREG
 MTREG is the Measurement/Time (integration-time/sensitivity) register.
 It can be set between 31.0 (`MTREG-MIN`) and 254.0 (`MTREG-MAX`).
-(Default is 69 `MTREG-DEFAULT`)
+(Default is 69 `MTREG-DEFAULT`).
+Use the functions `set-mtreg` to set MTREG.
+The driver caches the value to use in lux calculations, and can be retrieved by `get-mtreg`.
+(It can not be retrieved from the device.)
 #### Guidance:
 - Bigger MTREG  = longer exposure  = higher sensitivity.
 Better in the dark, but lower max lux before the 16-bit register saturates.
 Use when indoors or in dim environments: raise MTREG (e.g., 138–200) for smoother, less noisy readings.
 - Smaller MTREG = shorter exposure = lower sensitivity.
 Better in bright light, and higher max lux, but less sensitive.
 Use when Outdoors/bright/near windows: lower the MTREG (e.g., 40–69) to avoid clipping and speed up reads.
-Use the functions `set-mtreg` to set this.
-The driver caches the value to use in lux calculations.
-This can be retrieved by `get-mtreg`.

 ### Correction Factor
 The BH1750 is factory-calibrated for a typical light spectrum (roughly daylight, ~2856 K).
 In practice the response of the sensor doesn’t perfectly match the human eye or all given specific light sources.
 Therefore the driver contains a multiplier applied to the lux value from the device, called 'correction factor'.
 This value can account for real-world conditions vs. default calibration.
 By default this value is 1.2 (`CORRECTION-FACTOR-DEFAULT`), and valid range is 0.96 to 1.44. (`CORRECTION-FACTOR-MIN` to `CORRECTION-FACTOR-MAX`).